 The BVCA response to the COVID-19 outbreak: Statement of Best Practice.

 The BVCA sent out surveys to members to gain feedback on the impact Coronavirus is having on their firms and portfolio companies.
-We have used the information from the surveys to provide written evidence to HM Treasury on its financial packages and feedback to other Government departments on what the BVCA believes will help to support businesses through this period.
+We are using the information from the surveys and further conversations with members to provide written evidence to HM Treasury and Government departments on how the support mechanisms in place are working for firms and their portfolio companies and how they could be improved.
+We are also providing feedback on what the BVCA believes will further help to support businesses through this period.

 The BVCA is hosting webinars for our members about how the UK private equity and venture capital industry is responding to the outbreak, and how the BVCA is supporting its members and their portfolio companies during this time.